amalkoodoruth/deep-learning-for-pkd-patients/README.md

 How does it work?

 One method is to pass each slide in from 1 image in the neural network.
 Then predict for each slice, aggregate results and take argmax.
 So for example if a 3D scan has dimensions \[100, (224, 224)\], we will pass 100 224 x 224 images in the network.
 Our prediction, for example if we have to do 2-way classification, will be a one-hot encoded array: \[1,0\] if yes and \[0,1\] if no. Then we divide by 100 then take the argmax.

+## Beta model

+For our beta model, we will consider each MRI slice as an independent slice.
+We will then try to segment the different organs from the abdomen.

 How will training work?